-The School's principal testing program for grades three through seven is the Comprehensive Testing Program 5 (CTP5) designed by the Educational Records Bureau.
-The CTP5 aptitude and achievement testing is used by most of the nation's leading independent schools and by many public school systems.
-In grades eighth, ninth, and tenth, the school uses the ACT Series testing.
-Additionally, tenth and eleventh grade students take the PSAT.
+The School's principal testing program for grades three through seven is the Comprehensive Testing Program (CTP-V) designed by the Educational Records Bureau.
+The CTP-V achievement testing is used by most of the nation's leading independent schools and by many public school systems.
+In grades eighth, ninth, and tenth, and eleventh, the school uses the PSAT Series testing.